Native American Nations in the Midwest

 Native American Indian Center of Central Ohio [NAICCO]

-NAICCO) has served the county since 1975, founded by Selma Walker who is a Dakota of the Yankton Sioux Reservation, South Dakota.
+NAICCO) has served the county since 1975, founded by Selma Walker, a Dakota of the Yankton Sioux Reservation, South Dakota.

 - CULTURAL PROGRAMS: 2 large pow wows annually.
 Mini pow wows, lectures, dance demonstrations, storytelling, and other cultural events.